 Where to Park and How to Get There

 Since the theater doesn’t have a parking lot, you will need to park offsite.
-The closest lot is across the street at the Deca Hotel and rates can be very reasonable here, especially in the evenings.
+The closest lot is across the street at the Deca Hotel and rates can be reasonable there, especially in the evenings.
 There are also many privately owned pay lots in the area, as well as street parking.
 Street parking is free after 6 p.m. and on Sundays (but always check posted signs for any exceptions).
-You'll probably want to get to a show early to find street parking.
+You'll probably want to get to a show early if you plan to find street parking.

 To get to the Neptune from I-5 South, take exit 169 for NE 45th Street.
 Merge onto 5th Avenue NE.
 Take a left at NE 45th Street.
 The theatre is on the right.